 Error flag and status codes

-After a function is executed, if the returned status code from the TWI module is not ACK or NACK, the TWI_ERROR_FLAG flag will be set to 1 indicating an error.
-The flag will be cleared by the same functions that can set it on the next run.
-It's up to the software designer to decide what actions to take in case of a transmission error.
+After a function is executed, if the returned status code from the TWI module is not ACK, the TWI_CHECK_STATUS flag will be set to 1.
+The flag will be cleared automatically.
+It's up to the software designer to decide what actions to take based on the status code.

 The same functions will also save the status codes from the TWI module, in the